 And more from our readers …

-Some of our readers also have practical advice.
+Some of our readers also have practical and often humorous observations.
 Winter will end shortly after…

 - you are inside your warm home and you hear the sound of icicles crashing from the gutters and roofs to the ground below,